MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/overview.md

 > This is pre-release documentation for a feature that has been announced but is not yet available.
 More information will be provided when it's available in preview.

 The servicing profile provides a simple way for admins to manage and monitor updates to Microsoft 365 Apps for client devices.
 Devices in the servicing profile receive updates for the Monthly Enterprise Channel beginning the second Tuesday of every month.
 To help plan for network capacity, updates are delivered in waves.
 Using the servicing profile, you can monitor which devices have been updated and fix update issues, including restoring devices to a previous build.

-### Security currency

-> [!IMPORTANT]
-> This is pre-release documentation for a feature that has been announced but is not yet available.
-More information will be provided when it's available in preview.

 ## Office cloud policy service